MADD Canada

 Finances

-MADD has $7.4m in reserve funds (cash and investments).
-The reserves can cover 155% or one year and six months of its annual program costs.
+MADD held $7.2m in reserve funds (cash and investments) in F2025.
+These reserves can cover 1.9 years of program costs.
 This is within Ci’s reasonable range.

-MADD Canada uses external fundraisers.
-In F2024, MADD paid the fundraisers $1.9m to collect $3.8m.
-It costs 50 cents to raise a dollar using external fundraisers.
-This is consistent with prior years (47 cents in F2023, 49 cents in F2022).
-It is likely more cost efficient to directly donate to the charity.
+MADD Canada uses external fundraisers, as reported on its T3010 filing with the CRA.
+In F2025, MADD paid the fundraisers $1.9m to collect $3.8m in donations.
+This equates to a cost of 50 cents to raise one dollar using external fundraisers.
+It is likely more cost efficient to donate to the charity directly.

-This report is an update that has been sent to Mothers Against Drunk Driving Canada.
+This is a charity update that has been sent to Mothers Against Drunk Driving Canada by Neela Jalilian on May 27, 2026.

 Financial Review